artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Stamps break concatenation](/wiki/assets/Screenshot_SpiralProfiler_StampsBreakConcatenation.gif)

 Why should it matter that Stamps break concatentation?
 Aren't they a tool that _" enables placing the main assets in a single place on the Node Graph"?_ Should they not exist at the asset level where concatenation won't matter?
-In Part 2 we'll see why it does matter, because of all the weird and wonderful ways that artists and leads use _"hidden inputs that reconnect themselves when needed.”_
+In Part 2 we'll see why it does matter, because of all the weird and wonderful things that happen when you give artists and leads _"hidden inputs that reconnect themselves when needed.”_

 ## Nuke version, topdown & classic rendering